Coronary artery disease

 Coronary artery disease (CAD) occurs when fatty deposits build up along the walls of the arteries in a condition called atherosclerosis (or hardening of the arteries).
 The arteries become narrow, decreasing or blocking the flow of oxygen and blood to the heart.
 Patients with coronary heart disease often experience chest discomfort (angina) and are at serious risk of heart attack and heart failure.

-At Edward-Elmhurst Health, you’ll find highly-trained cardiac surgeons and cardiologists who specialize in coronary artery disease, and train other doctors in the latest treatment techniques.
+At the Cardiac Innovations & Structural Heart Center located in the Heart Hospital of Edward-Elmhurst Health, you’ll find highly-trained cardiac surgeons and cardiologists who specialize in coronary artery disease, and train other doctors in the latest treatment techniques.

 Find a specialist